resibots/libdynamixel/doc/high_level_api.rst

 Controllers
 -----------
 For now there is only one controller class called ``Usb2Dynamixel``.
 It handles the USB to serial interface, be it the official USB2Dynamixel or the `USB2AX`_.
+More contcretely, this is the class you use to send and recieve packets on the servos' bus.

 .. _USB2AX: http://www.xevelabs.com/doku.php?id=product:usb2ax:usb2ax